- Form a Company Now! +

 - Learning Center +

-The financial crisis and government bailout of AIG have focused the public’s attention on credit default swaps, an extremely large but previously ignored segment of the financial market.
+During the financial crisis, the government bailout of AIG focused the public’s attention on credit default swaps, an extremely large but previously ignored segment of the financial market.
 Despite frequently mentioning credit default swaps, politicians and pundits rarely stop to discuss what credit default swaps are, how they work and what purpose they serve.
-In this post, we attempt to answer some of those questions.
+Here, we attempt to answer some of those questions.

 When used for speculation, the protection buyer does not own any debt of the issuer.
 The credit default swap is a means by which the protection buyer can “bet” (for lack of a better term) that the issuer will default.

 In the buildup to the credit crisis that began in 2008, use of credit default swaps for speculation far outweighed their use for hedging.
 This is evidenced by the fact that during that period it was common to find that the aggregate notional amounts that would be payable upon a given issuer’s default would equal many times the issuer’s total outstanding debt.